You’ve picked a theme and added some personal touches. It’s time to publish! On WordPress.com, that means a post or a page.

 Your post is almost ready!
 Before clicking Publish, give your new post a few tags and categories — you’ll see an area for that in the left-hand column:

-I’ve given this photo of a mural the “Travel” tag, which will allow people browsing the “Travel” tag in the WordPress.com Reader to find my post, and the category “Photography” so people who visit my blog can find it among the other kinds of posts.
+I’ve given this post the “adoption” tag, (as well as two others) which will allow people browsing the “Adoption” tag in the WordPress.com Reader to find my post, and the category “Memoir” so people who visit my blog can find it among the other kinds of posts.

 When you’re ready to flip the switch, click Publish at the top of the page: